Change a student's life. Support the King Hall Scholarship Fund.

 Scholarships reward top students who energize King Hall through their leadership, intellect, and character.
 These exceptional scholars go on to become leaders committed to serving their communities, the state, the nation, and the world.
 Your support of the King Hall Scholarship Fund helps the School of Law recruit and retain the best and brightest students and keeps the dream alive for a new generation.

-We invite you to join us through your gift of a scholarship and to change a student’s life, and help keep the dream alive.
-For more information on endowed scholarships or other annual student support, please contact Assistant Dean Karen L. Charney at 530-752-6209 or firstname.lastname@example.org.
+We invite you to join us through a scholarship gift.
+Change a student’s life and help keep the dream alive.
+For more information on endowed scholarships or other annual student support, please contact Executive Director of Development and Alumni Relations Karen L. Charney at 530-752-6209 or email@example.com.